Transportation Sustainability Indices

 Emissions intensity measures the volume of lifecycle emissions produced against a measure of business output, in this case, measuring emissions produced by moving one ton of goods one mile.
 This data provides valuable insights into the progress and effectiveness of sustainability initiatives by industry.

-Durable goods continues to have the highest emissions intensity, measured at 0.139883 kg of CO2e per ton-mile.
+Durable goods continues to have the highest emissions intensity, measured at 0.138467 kg of CO2e per ton-mile.
 However, it shows early signs of a marginal decline in emissions intensity, indicating potential progress in reducing its environmental impact.
-In contrast, the paper and packaging (0.13115) and chemicals (0.128253) industries are experiencing upward trends in emissions intensity.
-Food and beverage (0.116783) and retail (0.116223) industries follow, exhibiting similar emissions intensity levels for moving goods.
-Notably, consumer packaged goods stand out as the most environmentally efficient sector, maintaining the lowest emissions intensity at 0.088205 kg of CO2e per ton-mile.
+Likewise, the paper and packaging (0.125291) industry also experienced a decrease in emissions intensity.
+In contrast, retail (0.115167) is increasing, while food and beverage (0.115015) and chemicals (0.124461) are flat.
+Notably, consumer packaged goods stands out as the most environmentally efficient sector, maintaining the lowest emissions intensity at 0.094133 kg of CO2e per ton-mile.
 These variations are influenced by several key factors, including transportation mode choices, energy and equipment types, typical load weights, and overall carrier efficiency.

 The Environmental Protection Agency’s (EPA) SmartWay program measures, benchmarks, and tracks a carrier’s efficiency and fuel economy to provide a score that reflects the carrier’s environmental impact.
 This data offers valuable insights into how each industry is increasing its adoption of carriers participating in the SmartWay program.

-States are serving as the primary policy-driven accelerators of emissions reduction efforts, employing mechanisms such as grants, tax policies, and emissions regulations to improve the economics of alternative energies.
-Notably, New Mexico will be the newest state to implement a clean fuel standard, with its Clean Transportation Fuel Program set to go into effect no later than July 1, 2026.
-This will create new market opportunities for alternative energies, complementing similar programs in Washington, Oregon, and California.
-Alongside state policies, the 45Z Clean Fuel Production Tax Credit will likely bolster alternative energy production, once full IRS guidance is available.
+States are the primary accelerators of emissions reduction efforts, employing grants, tax policies, and emissions regulations to improve alternative energy economics.
+Hawai’i has passed a clean fuel standard bill that requires a 50% fuel carbon intensity reduction by 2045.
+New Mexico implemented its Clean Transportation Fuel Program on April 1, 2026.
+Both the Hawaiian clean fuel standard and New Mexico CTFP will create new market opportunities for alternative energies, complementing similar programs in Washington, Oregon, and California, and may also lead to spillover benefits for neighboring states.
+Alongside state policies, the 45Z Clean Fuel Production Tax Credit will support alternative energy production, once final IRS guidance is available, a development that may come soon.

-Aside from policy, economic, geographic, and infrastructure factors influence the adoption of alternative energies.
+Aside from policy, geopolitical, economic, geographic, and infrastructure factors influence alternative energy adoption.
 Notably, natural gas, especially renewable natural gas (RNG), is receiving greater attention because it is not as geographically constrained or limited by infrastructure development relative to other alternative energies.
 Renewable diesel and heavy-duty electric vehicles are gaining traction as well.
 The momentum behind alternative energies continues to gain ground as businesses realize the benefits of fuel diversification, cost stability, and emissions reduction.

 The Breakthrough ecosystem is one of the cleanest and most robust sets of transportation data in the U.S.